 When are taxes due?
 Winterport allows property owners to pay taxes in 2 installments.
-ONLY ONE TAX BILL IS MAILED AUGUST.
+ONLY ONE TAX BILL IS MAILED.
 The bills are mailed early in August and the first half of taxes is due in September.
 The second half of taxes is due in the following March.
 The proposed dates are listed in the Town Report that is distributed to each tax payer in May and the exact dates are set at the regular June Town Meeting.

 Is the information on this web site official?
 No, the Town of Winterport provides information on this website for general public purposes only.
 Please refer to official copies of documents, which may be found at the appropriate government office for legal and administrative uses.

 Will your electronic communications to us become public records?
 Your electronic communications to the Town of Winterport will be treated the same as any other written communication.
 They may become a public record and thus subject to public inspection.
 However, many private, confidential, legal communications are protected and may not be disclosed.
 All such communications are subject to municipal records retentions and disposal rules; and may be saved for a period of time before they are destroyed.

 I need to re-register my vehicle, what do I need to do?
 Town Office: Bring a copy of your old registration, current insurance card and current mileage.
 On Line: Click on the DMV link, where you will find detailed instructions on how you may re-register on-line.
 To complete the Rapid Renewal process you will need a copy of your current registration, your current insurance card, your current vehicle mileage.
 The system will accept Visa/MasterCard or electronic check transfers.